Business Exit Strategy Survey Research & Analysis

 When the respondents answered the survey, Kwiksurveys.com compiled the results and made them available for export via Excel and PDF.
 We received 120 survey responses in total, but not all 120 responses were complete.
 Some respondents did not answer all the questions.
 We also contacted the University of Louisville’s Family Business Center (FBC) to send the survey link to its list of contacts however, due to time constraints the FBC was unable to send out the survey link to its distribution list.

-Of the participants who responded to our survey, 85% decided to own a business because they see it as an income generator and would prefer to reap the entire gains of their efforts rather than sharing the reward.
+Of the participants who responded to our survey for the Business Exit Strategy, 85% decided to own a business because they see it as an income generator and would prefer to reap the entire gains of their efforts rather than sharing the reward.
 This is consistent with the way most entrepreneurs view their business, which is either a job or a personal mission.
 Responses to Question 2 on the survey depict that 27% of the total entrepreneurs chose Personal Mission and 28% of the 84 entrepreneurs who responded ranked Job the explanation of how they view their business.
 A proportion of 12% of total responses were entrepreneurs that defined “Other” as one of their top 5 choices for how they view their business and a recurring theme in these qualitative responses seemed to be passion.
 In contrast, only 32% respondents to Question 2 saw their business as something they liked to spend their spare time on and as something they have spent a large amount of time and effort growing.

 These responses show that generally entrepreneurs have an emotional attachment to their business not because they see it as the result of their efforts, but because they believe they are working for a higher cause.
 Their business is their way of indulging into what they are passionate about doing.
 The survey responses to Questions 1, 2, and 3 elicit an unfettered belief in the business owner that they can make their business a success, while also filling a gap in the market.
 The driving force for these entrepreneurs seems to be their passion for their cause, their competitive spirit, and the potential for monetary compensation for their efforts.